-The email marketing company GetResponse wanted to increase its number of leads but was unsure how to go about it.
-It had a "Buy Now" button on its site but wanted to experiment with other lead magnets to see if it could improve its current website.
+Email marketing company GetResponse wanted to increase its leads, but wasn't sure how to go about it.
+It had a "Buy Now" button on its site, but wanted to experiment with other lead magnets to see if it could improve its current website.

-To solve the problem, GetResponse conducted A/B tests to see whether the "Free trial offer" button would perform better.
+To solve the problem, GetResponse ran A/B tests to see if the "Free Trial Offer" button would perform better.

 By adding a free trial button, GetResponse saw a 158 per cent increase in free accounts.
 Whether you're using CTAs in pop-ups, whitepapers, features or videos, take the time to try different variations.
 By testing and experimenting with different placements, frequencies and copy, you can take your CTA game to the next level.

 Publish relevant case studies

 Although only 13 per cent of marketers use case studies as their primary lead generation tool, it's hard to overstate their value.
 B2B marketers in particular benefit from publishing relevant case studies as they impressively demonstrate your company's track record with proven results.

 There are many different ways you can use case studies in marketing:

 - Excerpts from case studies in emails and as downloadable PDFs

 - Optimized landing pages for case studies